JonathanEleiott/fandango-I/fandango-I.md

 - Once city is selected, our system should display all the movies in that city
 - Once movie is selected, show the available show times
 - The user can then choose a showing at an affiliate movie theater and book their ticket
-- It should then pop up a screen to show seating arrangements that are available or not the ability to select multiple available seats
+- It should then pop up a screen to show seating arrangements that are available or not
+- It should have the ability to select multiple available seats

 #### Sample User Story